 Have you ever considered the fonts you are using?

-Yes, that beautiful text that goes so well with your design, with the cool, aesthetic font that you have carefully selected.
+Yes, that beautiful text goes so well with your design, with the cool, aesthetic font that you have carefully selected.
 Do you really have the right to use it?

 Google, on their fonts knowledge page, stated that: